vp2587/p8105_final/p8105_final_proposal.md

 - Xiucheng (Eric) Zhang: xz3312

-2)  The tentative project title
+**2) The tentative project title**

-3)  The motivation for this project Breast cancer remains among the biggest threats to women’s health worldwide.
+**3) The motivation for this project**

+Breast cancer remains among the biggest threats to women’s health worldwide.
 According to the WHO, it was the most common cancer in women for 157 countries in 2022, leading to ~670000 deaths globally.
 However, it is commonly known that early detection and treatment significantly improves survival rates.
 This project aims to explore the relationships among key clinical features in breast cancer cases, such as tumor size, texture, and symmetry, to better understand the differences between benign and malignant tumors.
 By visualizing and analyzing these relationships, we hope to highlight meaningful patterns that can support further research and awareness towards early detection.

+**4) The intended final products**

-4)  The intended final products The final product will be a comprehensive webpage featuring a navigation bar with multiple
-    sections: a homepage introducing the dataset, an exploratory data analysis (EDA) section describing variable summaries and data cleaning methods, and a statistical analysis section presenting a multivariable logistic regression model of breast cancer outcomes, anova comparison of biomarkers, and survival analysis.
+The final product will be a comprehensive webpage featuring a navigation bar with multiple sections: a homepage introducing the dataset, an exploratory data analysis (EDA) section describing variable summaries and data cleaning methods, and a statistical analysis section presenting a multivariable logistic regression model of breast cancer outcomes, anova comparison of biomarkers, and survival analysis.
 The webpage will also include interactive visualizations and screencast recordings that walk viewers through the dataset and each section of the site.

-5)  The anticipated data sources
+**5) The anticipated data sources**

 **6) The planned analyses / visualizations / coding challenges**